 Wastewater reuse is the practice of treating and reusing wastewater treatment plant effluent for beneficial use before releasing it back into the water cycle.
 This highly treated wastewater, called reclaimed water, must meet water quality guidelines established by the Minnesota Pollution Control Agency (MPCA) before it can be used.

-It is a goal of Thrive MSP 2040, the Council’s guiding framework, to pursue wastewater reuse where economically feasible to promote sustainable water resources.
-Reuse can be a cost effective solution for industrial or growing areas, or when there may be barriers to accessing groundwater.
-The Council's Water Resources Policy Plan states that in all its activities, including wastewater reuse, MCES must work with its partners, maximize regional benefits from regional investments, and provide efficient, high quality wastewater services.
-Per the Council's legislative authority, MCES does not provide water service.
+Thrive MSP 2040, the Met Council’s guiding framework, has a goal to pursue wastewater reuse where economically feasible to promote sustainable water resources.
+Reuse can be a cost-effective solution for industrial or growing areas, or when there may be barriers to accessing groundwater.
+Our Water Resources Policy Plan states that in all our activities, including wastewater reuse, Metropolitan Council Environmental Services (MCES) must work with our partners, maximize regional benefits from regional investments, and provide efficient, high quality wastewater services.
+Per the Met Council's legislative authority, we do not provide water service.

-In 2017, the Council authorized a Wastewater Reuse Policy Task Force to develop recommendations for the Council, which were presented at a public hearing in April 2018.
-On May 9, 2018, the Metropolitan Council approved amendments to the Water Resources Policy Plan (Business Item 2018-109).
+In 2017, the Met Council board authorized a Wastewater Reuse Policy Task Force to develop recommendations for consideration by the Met Council.
+The task force presented the recommendations at a public hearing in April 2018.
+In May 2018, the board approved amendments to the Water Resources Policy Plan (Business Item 2018-109).

 Features of the amendment include:

 - Emphasizing the need for cooperation with local communities and water suppliers